richardtjornhammar/impetuous/README.md

 # Notes

 These examples were meant as illustrations of some of the codes implemented in the impetuous-gfa package.
+The impetuous visualisation codes requires [Bokeh](https://docs.bokeh.org/en/latest/index.html) and are still being migrated to work with the latest Bokeh versions.

 # Manually updated code backups for this library :